 You are comfortable tackling problems head-on and adapting to shifting priorities, working individually and within a team, and managing multiple projects simultaneously;

 You have a strong ability to identify and anticipate challenges, analyze situations and provide recommendations;

 Strong commitment to SHE’s mission.

 Desired, but not required

-- You have experience with website technology (WordPress experience is a plus), social tools, and email marketing tools and resources.
+You have experience with website technology (WordPress experience is a plus), design tools (Canva or Adobe PageMaker), social tools (Hootsuite), and email marketing tools and resources (Mailchimp).